Measuring the Sun and Moon

 Clear a reasonably flat area of ground where you can place your sundial.
 Obviously make it a place where sunlight is consistent and you won’t have shadows interfering with the sundial’s functioning as much as possible.

 Find true north, then stick a footlong stick into the ground and orient it towards that direction.
 This stick (or gnomon) will be the piece that casts a shadow for your sundial.
-If you have a properly calibrated compass this is easy, but you can also use your gnomon to determine it if you wish.
+If you have a properly calibrated survival compass this is easy, but you can also use your gnomon to determine it if you wish.
 Simply place stones where the tip of the shadow from your gnomon meets the earth until you’ve made a nice half circle over the course of a day.
-True north will be where the shadow was shortest throughout the day, or where the closest pebble was placed.
+True north will be where the shadow was shortest throughout the time of day, or where the closest pebble was placed.
 If you plan on making multiple sundials in the same general area, it will be helpful to make a mark to determine where truth north is for future sundials so that you can skip the day-long wait.

 Place a pebble 2 inches to the north of your stick, to mark 12:00 Noon.